 It’s a change that needs to happen - and fast.
 Luckily, the generation of architects currently going through school is what LePage calls “innately entrepreneurial” thanks to the internet and the communication tools in use today.

 But, there’s still a big gap between the modern generation and previous ones.
 This is the gap that LePage and EntreArchiteect are aiming to narrow.

 Because if you build a successful business, you can do a lot more of the things that you became an architect to be, such as design, problem-solving, and building great relationships with your clients and customers.

-Here are 5 ways to build an architecture business that thrives:
+Here are five ways to build an architecture business that thrives.

 1. Identify your expertise

-“I think if you are someone that doesn't have that strength and you want to start your own firm, you certainly can find a partner who has that strength and you should find a partner who has that strength.
-Whether you like the business side or you don't like the business side, you should find somebody who is a compliment to you and somebody who’s filling in the gaps that you have and you fill the gaps that they have,” LePage said.
+“I think if you are someone that doesn't have that strength and you want to start your own firm, you certainly can find a partner who has that strength.
+And you should find a partner who has that strength.
+Whether you like the business side or you don't like the business side, you should find somebody who is a compliment to you, somebody who’s filling in the gaps that you have and you fill the gaps that they have,” LePage said.